The proposal still needs formal approval, will be taken to EU leaders this month

 EU heads of government were expected to push Turkey to do more to prevent migrants from leaving its shores, by targeting human trafficking networks and repatriating so-called economic migrants – people who have left their homelands in hopes of a better life, rather than out of fear for their lives.

 In return, the EU will support Turkey in managing the millions of refugees the country has already taken in.
 It already hosts 2.6 million migrants.

-Under a joint action plan agreed upon last year, the EU agreed to pay Turkey €3 billion ($3.3 billion) to support its refugee population and target people-smuggling networks -- a mission that has seen NATO warships deployed to the eastern Mediterranean
+Under a joint action plan agreed upon last year, the EU agreed to pay Turkey €3 billion ($3.3 billion) to support its refugee population and target people-smuggling networks – a mission that has seen NATO warships deployed to the eastern Mediterranean this year.

 Turkish PM: ‘Solidarity’ only answer